wn-doolittle/react-mathjax/README.md

 This is a fork of [react-mathjax](https://github.com/MatejMazur/react-mathjax) from MatejMazur which is itself a fork of [react-mathjax](https://github.com/SamyPesse/react-mathjax) from SamyPresse.

-This version supports input in ascii and tex.
+This includes:

-We also add an onLoad props to Context so one can debug when the script has finished loading.
+* an onLoad props to Context which triggers when the MathJax script finishes loading
+* cleanup of the MathJax.Hub.Queue call to re-render a particular script tag

 ![Example of usage](/example.gif)